payam-int/digikala-task/DESCRIBE.md

 # Digikala PHP Task

-- I used `Composer` as package manager
-- I used `Symfony Framework bundle` because it has a good convention for directory structures and helped me quick start.
+- I needed a quick start, so I chose `Symfony Framework bundle` and its useful convention for directory structures.
-- I used `Twig` as template engine.
+- I used `Twig` as the template engine.
-- For having a more abstract communication with the primary database I used `Doctrine`.
+- For reaching an abstract communication with the primary database I used `Doctrine` ORM.
 - I used `Symfony Cache` for managing Elasticsearch cache.
 It's easy to change cache adapter.
 I used `predis`.
-- For pagination in admin panel and products list is used `pagerfanta-bundle`.
+- `pagerfanta-bundle` is used to paginate in admin panel and products list.
-- I used `Symfony console` to make an interface for some functionalities (Add roles to a user, Change password, Set mappings in Elasticsearch and Index entities exist before installing Elasticsearch.)
+- I used `Symfony Console` to make an interface for the needed functions (e.g. add roles to a user, change passwords, set mappings in Elasticsearch and index entities).
-- For dealing with forms I used `Symfony forms`.
-I used `Symfony validation` for validating forms.
+- For handling form creation and submission I used `Symfony forms` and `Symfony Validation` for validating the submitted values.

 ## User Login and Registration
 Controller: